natalia-mlad/etc/README.md

 <!-- badges: end -->

 The goal of etc is to provide me with extraneous functions to make my life easier.
-It’s just a varriety of bits and bobs in a nutshell.
+It’s just a variety of bits and bobs in a nutshell.

 ## Installation